GrubHub is not a food delivery company, says COO

 In fact, he said “we lose money and we cannibalize our profits on the delivery portion of the business.”

+“I don’t know that I would say we’re doing any of this to grow a delivery business,” Choi said.

+Though, the majority of customers who order food through GrubHub have it delivered.
+And the majority of those delivery orders are handled by restaurants.

-On the other side, the plaintiff’s lawyer, Shannon Liss-Riordan, is focusing on a different element of the Borello test.
-She’s trying to prove that GrubHub had a certain amount of control over its drivers.
+While GrubHub has spent some time honing in on the core business element of the Borello test, Liss-Riordan, has focused a good amount trying to prove that GrubHub had a certain amount of control over its drivers.

 Yesterday, a former GrubHub W-2 employee focused on driver acceptance rates, priority scheduling and “ghost orders.”
 Liss-Riordan’s theory is that those tactics were used to control GrubHub drivers.